CATISNOTSODIUM/CATISNOTSODIUM.github.io/docs/index.md

 Developed and maintained the official website for Thai students in Singapore.
 Developed an E-Card component for the ATSIS student membership system, enabling digital membership verification and streamlined access to exclusive benefits.

-**Back-end developer intern at CMKL University** <br>
-<small>May 2024 - Jun 2024 | Rust, Python </small><br>
-Implemented a question-checker backend for Canarie, an AI assistant learning platform, utilizing the `axum-prisma-graphql` framework.
-Developed GraphQL APIs to validate user questions in Rust.
-Developed Robin, a Canarie CLI Database Management tool for administrators and teachers, serving as an abstraction layer between users and the backend database endpoint, simplifying database interactions.
----

 ## Open Source Contributions

 ### Source Academy